l2beat/l2beat/packages/backend/discovery/scroll/ethereum/diffHistory.md

 ### ScrollChain

-Batch version > 1 is now suported.
+Batch version > 1 is now supported.
 This allows for the new batch version 2 to be posted.

 ### MultipleVersionRollupVerifier (manages verifiers)